himbeer-toni/WebGit/README.md

 ### Self-contained

 GitPeek is fully self-contained: it requires only a standard PHP installation and Git on the server (plus optional CSS for themes).
+There are no external dependencies
+[^pandoc]
-There are no external dependencies or required PHP extensions beyond what is typically bundled with PHP itself.
+or required PHP extensions beyond what is typically bundled with PHP itself.

 [^pandoc]: Changing the README is automatically caused by rebranding, as the name is changed in the README, so `make rebrand <new-name>` will need `pandoc`.